KArbeRes/MagentaA11yV2/public/content/documentation/web/page-level/form.md

 2. Test mobile screenreader gestures
    - Swipe: Focus moves to form controls inside the form.
    - Doubletap: Activates controls as expected.
-   - Forms mode: Automatically enabled.

 3. Listen to screenreader output on all devices
-   - Role: Each input and group is correctly identified (e.g. textbox, combobox, radiogroup).
+    - Role: It is discoverable with screenreader shortcuts as a form landmark along with its name
    - Name: If multiple forms are present (Ex: Search, Sign in, Newsletter subscription), the form must have a name.
    - Group: Groups of related fields are identified with fieldset/legend or aria attributes.
    - Instructions: Presented before the form or inline, announced in order.